bzeiss/hearcal/README.md

 7. Verifying Translation & Making Adjustments

 This is only a starting point.
 If you figure out, that a boost in a specific area due the corrected target curve leads to dull mixes in a specific frequency area when listening on different monitoring system, you need to adjust the equalization or the target curve down in that area and vice-versa for better translation.
 This tool and the target curve will not give you the ideal solution, but just *maybe* a better starting point.
 It may also throw you off totally.
-It might be enough to look at the adjustment graph and just take the results as hint what to check out by manually EQing the normal Harman Over-Ear 2018 correction curve for your headphone.
+Every person compensates differently for what he/she hears.
+It might be enough to look at the adjustment graph and just take the results as hint what to check out by manually EQing the normal Harman Over-Ear 2018 correction curve for your headphone to try something new.

+It may also be worthwhile to repeat the tests spaced apart on multiple days, compare the results and then calculate an average delta.
 Always check your mix translations on multiple monitoring systems and adjust your EQ accordingly for what you have found out.
-Every person compensates differently for what he/she hears.

-Consider running calibration on two different days and comparing results.
 Large differences between sessions suggest measurement noise rather than true hearing characteristics.

 For tuning further, maybe try also [Owliophile](https://owliophile.com/) with and without corrective EQ.

+The whole approach should be considered experimental.
+Feel free to share your experiences in the discussion area and possibly your knowledge from experience or research.

 ## 5. Ideas
-* Allow the option to use band-limited noise (e.g., 1/3-oct noise) for a test tone.
+* Allow the option to use band-limited noise (e.g., 1/3-oct noise) (or maybe even band-limited music?) for a test tone.
+Sine tones can exaggerate narrow resonances and standing-wave effects in the ear canal and are not how broadband music is perceived.